 6. Plan For Team Building On The First Day Back

 This is an excellent yet fun idea to get your employees back into the spirit of teamwork.
 For instance, an office scavenger hunt is the perfect team-building activity to work on problem-solving skills while working in a team.
-In addition, you can implement a regular “Kadence” of team-building activities into your employees’ schedule to keep encouraging them to work as a team long after their first day back to work.

 7. Prepare For The First Meeting

 When done correctly, meetings enhance productivity.
-Make your first meeting post-COVID a little better by creating a space where your team can share their voice and ideas.
+Make your first meeting a little better by creating a space where your team can share their voice and ideas.
 Include coffee, donuts, and other treats in your weekly meetings.

-Start simple with icebreakers, interact with your team, and then set the tone for the meeting.
+How To Prepare: Start simple with icebreakers, interact with your team, and then set the tone for the meeting.
 Ensure the meeting room is big enough to accommodate everyone while maintaining a social distance.
 Install technology like a microphone and a TV screen to help virtually bring remote workers into the meeting.

-Introduce your new working strategy and plan for the year’s first quarter.
+Encourage Engagement: Introduce your new working strategy and plan for the year’s first quarter.
 Make your objectives fun and tie them to a reward program to increase employee motivation.
 Allow creative ideas and discussions from your team members.

-Create a timeline for your plan to ensure you meet deadlines.
+Give A Time Schedule: Create a timeline for your plan to ensure you meet deadlines.
 Use a whiteboard if you must to explain your ideas and strategies.
 Introduce a goal-tracking system where you track your team’s success once they achieve the goals on your board.
 Then introduce a reward for each win or milestone achieved for your entire team.

 8. Create A Plan For Your Remote Workers